GMAF-Ukraine

 News

-We are excited to welcome our next GMAF, Nataliia Fihurka, to spend the fall 2024 semester on MIT campus.
+This fall, we've welcomed our newest GMAF-Ukraine fellow, Dr. Nataliia Fihurka, on MIT campus.
+Dr. Fihurka is spending this semester advancing her research in the Multifunctional Metamaterials Lab, Department of Mechanical Engineering, under Dr. Svetlana Boriskina’s mentorship.
 Dr. Fihurka attained her PhD in Polymer Chemistry at the Lviv Polytechnic National University in Ukraine.
-Currently, her research focuses on synthetic and natural hydrogels for various applications, and on synthesis of functionalized polymers and nanoparticles.
+Her research focuses on synthetic and natural hydrogels, and on synthesis of functionalized polymers and nanoparticles.

-Since the beginning of the full-scale war, aside from conducting their regular research, Dr. Fihurka and her colleagues from the Lviv Polytech have also been involved in the production of industrial batches of hydrogel dressings for the needs of the Armed Forces of Ukraine.
-Dr. Fihurka's team has launched a pilot plant to evaluate technology designed by their research in January 2022.
-However, since March 2022 the plant’s production line has been working exclusively to supply military and civilians with hydrogel products for treating acute burns and other types of wounds at different stages of therapy.
-With the help of volunteer students as well as charitable organizations covering the cost of raw materials, Dr. Fihurka’s team has been able to send more than 200,000 medical products to military and civilian hospitals, as well as directly to military brigades to supplement soldiers’ first aid kits.
+Aside from conducting her scientific research, Dr. Fihurka and her colleagues from the Lviv Polytech have been working on a voluntary basis to produce hydrogel dressings for the needs of Ukraine’s Armed Forces.
+With the help of volunteer students and charitable organizations covering the cost of raw materials, Dr. Fihurka’s team was able to send more than 200,000 medical products to military and civilian hospitals, as well as to military brigades to supplement soldiers’ first aid kits.